 In sum: Be well, stay safe, and grab your extraordinary privilege by its horns to get solid data, publish, and produce the best possible dissertation you can because this is literally your job right now.

-This is me, upon reading it (I was alerted to it by a reader, by Twitter DM):
+Me (I was alerted to it by a reader, by Twitter DM):

 In the face of this elitist, classist, gaslighting take, I say this: